 But, unlike handicap racing, the 52 SUPER SERIES races are on a simple first-past-the-post format, real time racing with no post-race time compensation.
 Owners and crews love the high speeds, the exceptional power to weight ratio, the dinghy-like feel on the helm and the need to pursue small incremental advantages to win races.
 It truly remains a unique proposition within the sport of sailing.
 The 52 SUPER SERIES is the best monohull racing in the world.

-Each of the six regattas consists of around ten races, with a mixture of windward-leeward and coastal courses depending on the venue.
+Each of the five regattas consists of around ten races, with a mixture of windward-leeward and coastal courses depending on the venue.
 Usually there might be four days of windward-leeward races and one day of coastal courses, but this may be more in a location where the coastal racing is special.
 Over the course of the season all results stand – there are no discards – and typically that means around 45 to 50 races in the season.